What I call the “Herbal Pick Me Up” is a fantastic way to take powdered herbs and extracts in a super simple way.

 In the video above I mention the following:

 Both the goji and the beet are predominately sweet.
 As the saying goes “a spoonful of sugar helps the medicine go down.”
-Well instead of crappy sugar, why not let us use natural sugars that are loaded with all kinds of nutrition themselves?
+Well instead of crappy processed sugar, why not let us use natural sugars in our herbal tea that are loaded with all kinds of nutrition themselves?

 Maca has a malty flavor.
-As mentioned I like to add that one to coffee, but it can also be used here.
+As mentioned I like to add that one to coffee, but it can also be used here in our herbal pick me up tea recipe.

-Add the More Potent Tasting and Effective Herbs
+Add the More Potent-Tasting and Effective Herbs To The “Pick Me Up”

 In the video, I add the following: